-- 1. Configure the NVMe Host to issue an Identify command to the controller in order to check the LBA Format data structure verify a supported format has MS set equal 0.
-If only non-zero MS values are found this test is not applicable. - 2.
-Configure the NVMe Host to issue a Format NVM Command with an LBA Format that has MS=0 and set MSET=1. - 3.
-Configure the NVMe Host to issue an identify namespace command.
+- 1. Configure the NVMe Host to issue an Identify command to the controller in order to check the LBA Format data structure verify a supported format has MS set equal 0 and at least one supported format has a non-zero MS, otherwise this test is not applicable. - 2.
+Configure the NVMe Host to issue a Format NVM Command with an LBA Format that has a non-zero MS.. - 3.
+Configure the host to issue a Format NVM Command with an LBA Format that has MS=0 and the MSET=1. - 4.
+Configure the NVMe Host to issue an Identify Namespace command.